jonjamz/blaze-forms/README.md

 Form block templates have access to the following helpers:

 * `{{invalid}}`
-  * This is *true* if any ReactiveForms element in the form block is invalid.
+  * After a submission, this is *true* if any ReactiveForms element in the form block is invalid.
+  * As soon as all elements become valid, it changes back to *false*.
+  * Use this to show a form-level error message after submission.
 * `{{invalidCount}}`
   * This shows the number of currently invalid ReactiveForms elements in the form block.
   * As elements become valid, the number adjusts reactively.